 KEY POINTS TO REMEMBER:

-- The scheduled expiration of Formula Transition Grants (FTGs) after 2023-24 with no revenue to replace those grants would result in a sizable funding shortfall for about 100 districts.
+- The scheduled expiration of Formula Transition Grants (FTGs) after 2023-24 with no revenue to replace those grants would result in a sizable funding shortfall for more than 200 districts.

 - School districts need additional revenue to recruit and retain teachers and other employees and pay expenses that have been driven higher by record inflation.

 - Increases in the Basic Allotment could negate the need for some districts to receive Formula Transition Grants.
 However, when Basic Allotment dollars replace FTG dollars, there is not a net increase in revenue for school districts — just a change in the revenue source.
 All school districts need a net increase in funding.